Unifying Sequential Quadratic Programming and Linear-Parameter-Varying Algorithms for Real-Time Model Predictive Control: Introduction

 \section{Introduction}

 Supported by advances in numerical optimization, \emph{model predictive control} (MPC) has become a key technique for the safety-critical control of dynamical systems due to its ability to handle constraints and its predictive capabilities~\cite{Rawlings_Mayne_Diehl_2017}.
 As most real-world processes exhibit nonlinear behavior, \emph{nonlinear}~MPC~(NMPC) has received increasing attention in recent years~\cite{Andersson_Gillis_Horn_Rawlings_Diehl_2019}.
 To compute the NMPC input, a \emph{nonlinear program}~(NLP) needs to be solved at every sampling time.
-For this, the two most popular techniques are based on \emph{interior point} methods and \emph{sequential quadratic programming}~(SQP)~\cite{Nocedal_Wright_2006}.
-Particularly, SQP methods have gained significant attention in recent years for NMPC problems~\cite{Kouzoupis_Frison_Zanelli_Diehl_2018}.
-In SQP, the solution of an NLP is approximated by iteratively solving a sequence of \emph{quadratic programs}~(QPs).
-The primary advantage of using QPs is their convexity, which allows the use of efficient solvers capable of providing real-time solutions~\cite{Kouzoupis_Frison_Zanelli_Diehl_2018}.
-Furthermore, \emph{real-time iteration} schemes~(RTI)~\cite{Diehl_2001} can enable embedded implementation of the control law.
-However, the application of SQP algorithms still has limitations: as it linearizes the constraints, it is sensitive to initialization.
+For this, two prevalent techniques are \emph{interior point} methods and \emph{sequential quadratic programming}~(SQP)~\cite{Nocedal_Wright_2006}.
+For real-time NMPC algorithms, particularly SQP methods---iteratively approximating the NLP by a sequence of \emph{quadratic programs}---have gained significant attention due to advances in efficient quadratic programming solvers~\cite{Kouzoupis_Frison_Zanelli_Diehl_2018} and \emph{real-time iteration} schemes~(RTI)~\cite{Diehl_2001}.

 Closely related to the SQP algorithm,~\cite{Gonzalez_Cisneros_2021} proposes a quasi-linear MPC framework that embeds a nonlinear system into a \emph{linear parameter-varying}~(LPV) form, allowing the NMPC problem to be solved by successive solution of linear MPC problems, corresponding to QPs.
 In subsequent sections, this method will be referred to as LPV-MPC.
-Comparing LPV-MPC with SQP, it can be demonstrated that the two methods have similar convergence properties if the LPV model is obtained by linearization~\cite{Hespe_Werner_2021}.
-More recently,~\cite{Hoekstra_Cseppento_Beintema_Schoukens_Kollar_Toth_2023}, utilizes an automatic FTC-based embedding technique~\cite{Olucha_Koelewijn_Das_Tóth_2025}, to achieve a global LPV representation without approximation.
-However, the relation of this FTC-based iterative LPV-MPC scheme to SQP has not been thoroughly investigated, and it is yet to be deployed in real hardware experiments.
+Viewing both LPV-MPC and SQP through the lens of inexact Newton-type methods~\cite{Bock_Diehl_Kostina_Schloder}, it can be demonstrated that the two methods have similar convergence properties if the LPV model is obtained by linearization~\cite{Hespe_Werner_2021}.
+More recently,~\cite{Hoekstra_Cseppento_Beintema_Schoukens_Kollar_Toth_2023} utilizes an automatic FTC-based embedding technique~\cite{Olucha_Koelewijn_Das_Tóth_2025}, to achieve a global LPV representation without approximation.
+However, the relation of this FTC-based iterative LPV-MPC scheme to SQP has not been thoroughly investigated, and it has yet to be deployed in real hardware experiments.